YTcollab543/Chatbot/README.md

 AI-chatbot
 # 🤖 Sara - AI Chatbot

-Need a AI-powered chatbot made usin simple html/javascript for handling customers with ease for repetitive questions/tasks only
+Need a AI-powered chatbot made using simple html/javascript for handling customers with ease for repetitive questions/tasks only
 Example use case:- A smart AI-powered chatbot for banks to verify users based on account balance & dormancy.

 💰 **Buy Full Version**